 When you think about the talent in Death Valley, that is impressive to have leapfrogged the likes of Odell Beckham, Jarvis Landry, Dwayne Bowe, and Josh Reed.

 While we can dream of what he would have done with another season, Chase’s value for both dynasty and the NFL Draft was set.
 There was little more he could have hoped to accomplish other than break his own records.
 Chase ended his LSU career with 24 games played, catching 107 passes for 2,093 yards and 23 touchdowns.

 Where should you draft Chase in dynasty rookie mock drafts?

-If you are in a 1QB dynasty league, people won’t hesitate to take Ja’Marr Chase with the second pick.
-You will even see some leagues where Chase goes ahead of Harris, even though I believe Najee Harris should go first overall.
+If you are in a 1QB dynasty league, people won’t hesitate to take Chase with the second pick.
+You will even see some fantasy leagues where Chase goes ahead of Harris, even though I believe Harris should go first overall.

-In Superflex dynasty leagues, it is doubtful Chase falls past the fifth pick in the draft assuming three quarterbacks and Harris go in front of him.
+In Superflex dynasty leagues, it is doubtful Chase falls past the fifth pick in fantasy drafts, assuming three quarterbacks and Harris go in front of him.

 With all of this said, what he does well, he does at an incredible level.
 Physicality, jump balls, contested catches, and body control are all elite-level grades.
 The fact he is with Burrow who has no issue allowing Chase to make a play on a contested-catch should put both players in the best place to succeed.

 He can separate vertically with the best of them, and we have seen it game in and game out.
-If he goes to a team that relies on a shorter, more timing-based passing game, I think he could struggle.
 While I always say draft the talent not the landing spot, the fit is hard to ignore.
-Not every WR ends up like A.J.
-Brown (if you remember the narrative around him on draft day).
-Look at N’Keal Harry if you want to go in the opposite direction.

 Want more fantasy football analysis and news?